sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 As mentioned above, each event has an important characteristic: severity.
 SONiC uses following severities for events and alarms as defined in opeconfig alarm yang.

 - CRITICAL : Requires immediate action.
-An critical event may trigger if one or more hardware components fail, or one or more hardware components exceed temperature thresholds.
+A critical event may trigger if one or more hardware components fail, or one or more hardware components exceed temperature thresholds.
   ( maps to log-alert )
 - MAJOR : Requires escalation or notification.
 For example, a major alarm may trigger if an interface failure occurs, such as a port channel being down.
   ( maps to log-critical )